Eddykoneko/CardBattle2/README.md

-Ceci est un exemple de site de type "Card Battle"
+This is an example of a "Card Battle" type site

-Crée pour un projet devant inclure du HTML & CSS et Javascript
+Created for a project that needed to include HTML & CSS and Javascript

 ![Card-Battle](https://github.com/Eddykoneko/CardBattle2/assets/128144776/201a4221-6ad3-4f53-8ffb-476d1fc71a58)

-Fait en avec collaboration Yun Jouffroy
+Made in collaboration with Yun Jouffroy